farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 - `+1 effect when ______`
 - `Use [action] instead of [action] when ______`
 - `[New narrative liberty] when ______`

+> #### Designer Note: Hacking Progression
+>
+> The longer it takes for a `milestone` to happen, the longer it will take for characters to become stronger.
+>
+> This is important to keep in mind depending on what kind of progression curve you want to have.
+>
+> Do you want to have a short campaign where characters will grow stronger pretty quickly, or are you looking for a year-spanning one where the characters will mostly evolve by changing their character `details` and where milestones will be more scarce?
+>
+> You could go as low as giving the player character only 2-3 Talents during an entire campaign, or reward them more often.
+>
+> There isn't a right or wrong answer here.
+It depends 100% on what kind of game you want to have.

 ## Fortune Rolls